-Windows has long had a startup problem.
-No matter the version, it seems like it takes Redmond’s flagship family of operating systems forever and a day to jump from the long, painfully slow hardware bootup all the though the initialization of layer upon layer of services, APIs, kernels, and application programs to finally bring the functional desktop to a usable state.
-Windows 10 is supposedly faster than other earlier Windows platforms, but its startup still does take a while.
-However, Windows 10 has a few settings that you can configure to speed up the startup.
-In this article I will show you how to greatly reduce the startup time of your Windows 10 installation.
+For as long as we can remember, Windows has had a bit of a startup problem.
+No matter the version, it seems like it takes Redmond’s marquee operating system forever and a day to start.
+From beginning the painfully slow hardware bootup process, all the way through the initialization of services, APIs, kernels, and application programs, it seems like it takes ages to get your desktop to a fully functional, usable state.
+Windows 10 is faster than earlier Windows platforms, there’s no question about that, but the startup process can still seem a lot slower than similar computers running MacOS.

 Turn on Fast Startup

 Fast Startup is a Windows feature that sets the operating system in such a way that when you conduct a shutdown, Windows leaves everything just as it will need it for the startup.
 Your shutdown takes a bit longer, but when you turn the machine back on again, the startup routine will go much more quickly than before.